laffan/real-deal/README.md

 # Real Deal

-Tools in the fight against dark patterns.
+A shield in the war against dark patterns.

 ### Install